Open Accessibility Menu

 Hide

 If you are an athlete, especially when it comes to playing basketball or tennis, you rely on complex components of the knee to aid you in jumping, cutting, and sudden rapid movements.
 That is when the patellar tendons and quadriceps tendons serve a vital function.
+If you suffer a patellar tendon tear or a quadriceps tendon tear, you’ll likely need to pause your athletic activities until you receive knee treatment and fully recover.

 The extensor mechanism is made up of the quadriceps muscle, quadriceps tendon, patella, patellar tendon, and tibia.
-The main function of the patellar tendon and the quadriceps tendon is to straighten the knee and is essential for walking.
+The main function of the patellar tendon and the quadriceps tendon is to straighten the knee, which is essential for walking.
 The quadriceps tendon is the attachment of the quadriceps muscles to the patella (knee cap), and the patellar tendon is the attachment from the patella (knee cap) to the tibia (shin bone) (Figure 1).

 The quadriceps tendon most often tears due to a sports injury, joint weakness or an underlying chronic knee condition.
 Injury typically arises when the knee is bent and under heavy load.
+Besides pain, a popping sensation usually accompanies a quadriceps tendon tear.

 Additional imaging studies are used to help confirm the diagnosis: